Unless otherwise noted, websites are in English only.

 CCCS helps with family-based petitions, permanent residence applications, naturalization/citizenship, consular processing, Deferred Action for Childhood Arrivals (DACA), work authorization requests, Special Immigrant Juvenile Status, T and U visas, Temporary Protected Status (TPS), asylum, removal defense, and more.
 Representation before courts, U.S. Citizenship and Immigration Services, New York Immigration Court, and/or the Board of Immigration Appeals is decided case-by-case.

-Legal Services of the Hudson Valley (website: English & Spanish) provides free help to low income individuals and families in civil matters such as housing, family law, and employment discrimination.
-Immigration services available to those who have experienced domestic violence in their countries of origin or in the U.S., or who have been victims of any crime in the U.S. Staff members speak multiple languages; additional languages are available via a translation service.
-Toll free, 877-574-8529: Mon.-Thurs., 8 a.m.-6 p.m., and Fri., 8 a.m.-4 p.m.
-Kingston office, 845-331-9373: 9 a.m.-5 p.m., Mon.-Fri.
+Legal Services of the Hudson Valley (website: English & Spanish) provides free help to low income individuals and families in civil matters such as housing, family law, public benefits, and employment discrimination.
+Immigration services available to those who have experienced domestic violence in their countries of origin or in the U.S., victims of trafficking, and crime victims eligible for a U-Visa.
+Staff members speak multiple languages; additional languages are available via a translation service.
+Call toll-free, 877-574-8529, or in Kingston, 845-331-9373.
+In-person meetings by appointment only.